BlaqueDevs/se-assignment-day-4-software-project-management-Joy-kitet/README.md

 -Waterfall is Like a linear flow—one step finishes before the next starts while Agile is More flexible, focusing on small, rapid cycles (called sprints).

         Advantages of Agile methodology
+1. Customer Feedback: Regular feedback from stakeholders ensures that the product meets user needs.
+2. Faster Delivery: Short development cycles lead to quicker releases of functional software.
+3. Adaptability: Easily accommodates changes in requirements or priorities.
+4. Higher Quality: Continuous testing and integration lead to fewer defects.

+       Disadvantage of Agile methodology
+1. Requires Active Stakeholder Involvement: Success depends on continuous engagement from stakeholders.
+2. Less Predictable: Timeframes and budgets can be harder to estimate due to the flexible nature of the process
+3. Potential for Scope Creep: Without careful management, frequent changes can lead to uncontrolled expansion of project scope.

+       Advantages of waterfall methodology
+1. Clear Structure: Each phase has specific deliverables and a clear timeline, making it easier to manage.
+2. Easier to Manage: Predictability in scope, time, and budget due to fixed requirements from the outset.
+3. Well-Suited for Simple Projects: Effective for projects with well-defined requirements and limited changes.

+        Disadvantages of waterfall methodology
+1. Delayed Testing: Testing occurs only after implementation, which can lead to discovering defects late in the process.
+2. Inflexibility: Difficult to accommodate changes once the project is underway; late changes can be costly.
+3. Risk of Misalignment: Requirement misunderstandings early on can lead to a final product that does not meet user needs.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?